Graduate Student Handbook

 The department’s policy on incomplete coursework follows the rules set forth in the Brandeis University Bulletin:

 A graduate student who has not completed the work (exams, papers, etc.) for any course may receive an EI (excused incomplete) or a failing grade at the discretion of the course instructor.
-A student who receives an EI must satisfactorily complete the work of the course in which the incomplete was given in order to receive credit for the course and a letter grade.
-All work for an incomplete must be submitted no later than the date published in the University Registrar’s Academic Calendar.
-An EI that is not resolved by the deadline in the Academic Calendar will automatically become a permanent incomplete (recorded as "I" on the transcript).
+A student who receives an EI must satisfactorily complete the work of the course in which the incomplete was given to receive credit for the course and a letter grade.
+All work for an incomplete must be submitted no later than the date published in the University Registrar's Academic Calendar.
+An EI that is not resolved by the deadline in the Academic Calendar will default to a permanent incomplete (recorded as "I" on the transcript).

-Annual Evaluation and Readmission
+Annual Evaluation and GSAS Status and Funding Review

 Teaching Requirements